Homemade Oatcakes Recipe | A Healthy Alternative to Rice Cakes

 Getting the perfect consistency in this gluten free oatcakes recipe AKA hard biscuits comes down to reacting to the texture as you’re making it.
 Once you’ve turned the mixture out to kneed it if it starts falling apart add more water.
 If it starts getting too wet and sticking to your surface, flour the surface more and roll into the flour until it firms up and stops sticking.
 When it doesn’t stick to the floured surface and isn’t falling apart then you’ve got it perfect and it’s ready to be rolled out.

-Cooking time is a little personal.
+This healthy oatcakes recipe cooking time is a little personal.
 I prefer mine slightly soft whilst my husband and Mum like theirs crunchier and more like hard biscuits.
-So I make mine thicker and cook them for less time and then just leave his oatcakes in the oven a few minutes longer until they are more of a golden brown.
+So I make mine thicker and cook them for less time and then just leave their oatcakes in the oven a few minutes longer until they are more of a golden brown.
 They will harden more as they cool so don’t overcook them.

 These healthy oatcakes can be eaten plain or topped with anything of your choosing but try to keep it healthy.
 A few ideas include home-made salsa, guacamole, hummus, fresh fruit or nut butters such as Almond butter are great too.